rd--/blksc3/md/notes.md

+# Url

+An initial file can be loaded by setting the Url parameter _e_, i.e. _blksc3-wasm.html?e=help/graph/jmcc-why-supercollider.xml_.

+# Notes

 Wasm requires Pointer{WXY}, does not include sc3-plugins or sc3-rdu, and has eventX for x and so on.
 Other errors are: